kubernetes-sigs/external-dns/docs/tutorials/infoblox.md

 **Warning**: Grid's Cloud platform member is not supported yet as a target host to be used by ExternalDNS plugin.

+You may use Grid Master Candidate node for 'read-only' requests, to load off the Grid Master node.
+The parameters which may be defined additionaly for this case are:

+* infoblox-grid-host-ro
+* infoblox-wapi-port-ro
+* infoblox-wapi-username-ro
+* infoblox-wapi-password-ro
+* infoblox-wapi-version-ro
+* infoblox-ssl-verify-ro

+The parameters may be the same as for 'write' requests.
+In this case, all the requests go to the same node, the same as in the case when no 'read-only' parameters are specified.

+### More complicated cases when specifying authentication parameters

+If you specify either Grid Host or port number for read-only requests which are different from those for 'write' requests, then Infoblox provider plugin considers a separate set of authentication parameters.
+Port number is never copied from the main set of parameters.
+If 'infoblox-wapi-port-ro' is omited, the default value is used: 443.
+The same is about 'infoblox-ssl-verify-ro' and 'infoblox-wapi-version-ro': the default values will be used if omitted, not the values from 'infoblox-ssl-verify' and 'infoblox-wapi-version' respectively.

+You may completely omit them.
+In this case, they will be assumed the same as for 'write' requests.
+But if you specify at least one of the parameters, then you have to specify a full set of parameters for read-only operations.

+There is an ability to use either of password-based or client's certificate-based authentication, but not both at the same time for the given endpoint ('read' endpoint and 'write' endpoint).
+But you may use, for example, password-based authentication for 'write' endpoint and client's certificate-based authentication for 'read' endpoint.
+And vice versa.

+If you use password-based authentication for a given endpoint, you must specify both user's name AND password.

+If you use client's certificate-based authentication, you must specify paths both to certificate's private part file and to certificate's public part.

+By default, 'infoblox-ssl-verify' and 'infoblox-ssl-verify-ro' are set to 'true' which means that server's certificate must be valid and must be signed by a certificate authority which is familiar to and trusted by the client (Infoblox provider for External DNS).

 ## Creating an Infoblox DNS zone

 The Infoblox provider for ExternalDNS will find suitable zones for domains it manages; it will